jonas-trms/vertex_clustering/README.md

 ![principle of vertex clustering](https://i.imgur.com/XyugVjA.png)

-_An illustration of this principle: the original mesh is black, and the reduced one is green._
+_An illustration of this principle: the original mesh is black, the reduced one is green._

 ## Implementation
 Two methods are implemented for the computation of the representative : the average point and the median point.